snapsinazfs/snapsinazfs/README.md

  ## Running

- After installing, SnapsInAZfs can be run from any shell, so long as your `$PATH` includes the  `/usr/local/bin` directory and the system has the same version of .net installed as SnapsInAZfs was built on.
+ After installing, SnapsInAZfs can be run from any shell, so long as your `$PATH` includes the  `/usr/local/sbin` directory and the system has the same version of .net installed as SnapsInAZfs was built on.
 The Makefile will not modify your PATH variable, as it shouldn't be necessary on most distros, since SnapsInAZfs is installed in a common binary path.
-If `/usr/local/bin` is not in your PATH, you should add it at least for the users intended to run it, or system-wide, if you so desire.
+If `/usr/local/sbin` is not in your PATH, you should add it at least for the users intended to run it, or system-wide, if you so desire.

- You can also invoke it directly from the project folder itself by running `dotnet run`.

  ## Configuration